 So for that, I award Konami's effort with two Medusa Heads.

-The arcade-style graphics hold up very well; the visuals are purely nostalgia-inducing
+The arcade-style graphics hold up very well; visuals are purely nostalgia-inducing

 The package encompasses almost all of the series' worst handicaps.
 It's just plain bad